Arts Bridging the Gap

 Pretexts with Harvard cultural Agents

 An incredibly impactful professional development program that supports all teachers to use art in their daily instruction.
-We are working with the Harvard Cultural Agents - Pretext program on a pilot in LA with 25 lucky teachers within one of the most challenged Charter School Associations.
+We are working with the Harvard Cultural Agents - Pretext program on a pilot in LA with 25 incredible teachers at Youth Build Charter School- one of the most innovative and challenged Charter School Associations.
 This program is the most effective, scalable way to gain access to and connection with children who are challenged by standard educational models.
 It brings art into children’s every day learning and demystifies the most complex of texts.

-THE WHY: Improves academic results for all students by simplifying difficult subjects.
+THE WHY: It provides a way to infuse art into every day instruction while also improving academic results for all students by simplifying difficult subjects.
 Engages students in learning and increases attendance and graduation rates.

 Girls Make VR